NicolasCaronPro/Localized-Forest-Fire-Risk-Prediction-ADepartment-Aware-Approach-for-Operational-DecisionSupport/README.md

   * `dico_departements.py` – dictionaries mapping department codes to names and storing specific parameters.

 * **Targets**
+  * Download the fire file on the BDIFF website : https://bdiff.agriculture.gouv.fr/.
+Select "Diffuser" then on "Ajouter un critère" select "Localisation" (Departement).
+We use data between 2017-06-12 and 2023-12-31
   * `discretization.py` – discretisation and aggregation methods to build the supervised targets.
   * `high_scale_database.py` – script for generating the high-resolution probabilistic database.
   * `tools_functions.py` – utility functions used in the probabilistic pipeline.